This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is at-risk alcohol use?

-What increases my risk of at-risk alcohol use?
+What increases my risk for at-risk alcohol use?

 What problems can at-risk alcohol use cause?